thegroosalugg/CastleCarnage/CastleCarnage/README.md

 > If you keep attacking, your weapon will break and you will be forced to run through rooms.

 Escape the castle by defeating all enemies, however exploring rooms can spawn a second enemy, causing the loop to run indefinitely.
-> defeating the first enemy while the second enemy is active can cause another enemy to spawn in its place in one of the rooms.
+> Defeating the first enemy while the second enemy is active can cause another enemy to spawn in its place in one of the rooms.
-> rooms explored and enemies defeated are recorded.
+> Rooms explored and enemies defeated are recorded.
 Remain in the castle long enough and trigger the boss battle.
-> both counters modify player health and atack/block for the battle.
+> Both counters modify player health and atack/block for the battle.

 ********************** BIG BOSS **********************